Expected Weighted D-optimal Designs for Experiments with Mixed Factors: Algorithms for EW D-optimal Designs

 According to Step~6 in Algorithm~\ref{alg:EW ForLion}, $\boldsymbol{\xi}_t$ reported by the EW ForLion algorithm satisfies $\max_{{\mathbf x}\in {\cal X}} d({\mathbf x}, \boldsymbol{\xi}_t) \leq p$.
-As a direct conclusion of Theorem~\ref{thm:thm 2.2 page 64}, we have the following corollary.
+As a direct conclusion of Theorem~\ref{thm:thm 2.2 page 64}, we have the following corollary:

-\begin{corollary} For sample-based EW D-optimality under Assumptions~(A1), (A2), and (B3), or integral-based EW D-optimality under Assumptions~(A1), (A3), and (B3), the design obtained by Algorithm~\ref{alg:EW ForLion} must be EW D-optimal. \end{corollary}
+\begin{corollary} For the sample-based EW D-optimality under Assumptions (A1), (A2), and (B3), or the integral-based EW D-optimality under Assumptions~(A1), (A3), and (B3), the design obtained by Algorithm~\ref{alg:EW ForLion} must be EW D-optimal. \end{corollary}